McMahon Stadium: Hockey

 It was the site of the 2011 NHL Heritage Classic regular season game between the Calgary Flames and Montreal Canadiens on February 20, 2011.

 Olympics

 The stadium was also used for the opening and closing ceremonies of the 1988 Winter Olympics, which required major expansion of its seating area.

+Rugby

+The stadium also has hosted international rugby union matches, including Canada defeating the United States 34-20 on August 22, 2025 in the 2025 World Rugby Pacific Nations Cup, in front of 11,587.